sheldonhull/sheldonhull.hugo/content/blog/2020-07-08-getting-started-with-stream-analytics.md

 ## Install Visual Studio Azure Plugin

-I don't think this would have been a feasible learning process without having run this through VS.
+I don't think this would have been a feasible learning process without having run this through Visual Studio, as the web portal doesn't provide such a smooth experience.
+Highly recommend using Visual Studio for this part.

 Learning the ropes through the web interface can be helpful, but if you are exploring the data parsing you need a way to debug and test the results without waiting minutes to simply have a job start.
 In addition, you need a way to see the parsed results from test data to ensure you are happy with the results.

 ## New Stream Analytics Project